 In 1901, a devastating loss took place in the Lemp mansion of Benton Park, Missouri.
 It shook the family to their core and spelled disaster for the family fortune.
 Little did the Lemps know, this death was only the first in what was to become a long line of suicides and gruesome misfortunes.

 Once one of the wealthiest and most powerful families in the St. Louis area, the Lemps' fate quickly took a turn for the worse after building and moving into their new, luxurious home.
 Who exactly was this family, and what happened to them to make their ghosts stick around in the lavish family mansion?

 In 1836, Johann “Adam” Lemp immigrated to the United States, leaving behind his native Germany.
+After settling in the United States, Adam Lemp started a grocery store called A. Lemp & Co. where typical groceries were available.
+Lemp also sold his own vinegar and beer and by 1840 he was focused solely on manufacturing and selling his beer.
+Western Brewery was formed and became very popular with the German population that was increasing in the area.
 He soon started brewing beer from his basement.
 Adam Lemp was one of the first in the U.S. to brew German lagers rather than English ales, and the new style caused a sensation.
 Soon enough, he was growing an empire.
 Adam created the Falstaff beer brand – a name he thought would go down in history.
 It did, but not for the reasons Adam Lemp anticipated.

 Then, on December 12, 1901, Frederick died of a mysterious heart failure.
 The family took the death hard, especially Frederick’s father.
 He mourned, deeply, for three years before shooting himself while lying in bed in his room on the second floor of the Lemp mansion.